onedesign/craft/.docker/README.md

 These are scripts that run when the container starts up.

-- `sendmail_setup` - Creates a dummy sendmail script in order to log all emails to the docker-compose output
+- `sendmail_setup` - Creates a dummy sendmail script (replaces `sendmail` in the container) in order to log all emails to the docker-compose output